Judge Doom: Scheme metaphor

 Judge Doom's scheme is ultimately based on the development of the existing Southern California freeways.
-The film is set in 1947 where Judge Doom plans to destroy Toontown over building a freeway and buy off the Pacific Electric railway to dismantle it.
+The film is set in 1947, where Judge Doom plans to destroy Toontown over building a freeway and buy off the Pacific Electric railway to dismantle it.
 According to him it will boost automotive businesses.
 The motivation is a nod to a conspiracy theory that the many companies conspired to push an automobile future for Greater Los Angeles which ultimately helped bring down Pacific Electric.
 The scheme within the film has been cited as a metaphor behind the history of automobiles and the economy of the technological age by various authors such as James Howard Kunstler in the book The Geography of Nowhere.
-Dave Kehr of the Chicago Tribune compared Judge Doom's evil scheme as related to the plot of Chinatown.
-As did film critic, Emily St. James, who added L.A.
-Confidential in her mix of comparisons as well.
+Dave Kehr of the Chicago Tribune compared Judge Doom's evil scheme to the plot of Chinatown, as did film critic Emily St. James, who added L.A.
+Confidential to her mix of comparisons as well.